aposb/stereo-algorithms-evolution/README.md

 ## Algorithms

 ### Approach A (BP-Like)
 Uses a smoothness cost function.
-The directional cost vector (message) is computed using convolution on the sum of previous cost vectors (incoming messages) and the smoothness function.
+The directional cost vector (message) is computed using min-convolution on the sum of previous cost vectors (incoming messages) and the smoothness cost function.

 | Number | Name | MATLAB Implementation | Python Implementation |
 | --- | --- | --- | --- |